-This course is intended to give you hands-on experience with measurement techniques and basic data analysis.
-You'll spend time in the lab (room 3115) each week doing an exercise that focuses on a particular concept, following pretty specific instructions in the Lab Manual.
+Physics 174 Laboratory Manual, 12th Edition (June 2010), ISBN-13: 978-0-470-56673-2 "A Practical Guide to Data Analysis for Physical Science Students" by Louis Lyons, Cambridge University Press, ISBN: 0-521-42463-1, ISBN-13: 978-0-521-42463-9 "Introduction to Error Analysis" by John R. Taylor, University Science Books, ISBN-13; 978-0-935702-75-0 Bring your Lab Manual with you to every class, including the first class.
+Lab Work: This course is intended to give you hands-on experience with measurement techniques and basic data analysis.
+You will spend time in the lab (room 3115) each week doing an exercise that focuses on a particular concept, following pretty specific instructions given in the Lab Manual.
 You'll answer a series of questions as you work through each exercise.
-Your professor and TA will be available to help when you need it and to check your work; you'll have a "checksheet" that we will initial as we check each task that you've completed.
-At the end of the lab period, you will turn in your work, normally in the form of an Excel spreadsheet that you will submit electronically using ELMS (we'll tell you how to do that during the first meeting).
+Your professor and TA will be happy to help you whenever you will need it and to check your work.
+You will have a "Checksheet" that we will initial as we check each task that you've completed.
+At the end of the lab period, you will turn in your work, normally in the form of an Excel spreadsheet that you will submit electronically using ELMS (we will tell you how to do that during the first meeting).